 - Case (b): Please state why activation of your new study/trial during the SARS-CoV-2/COVID-19 pandemic is justified

 - Feasibility: What research participants/patient population (not SARS-CoV-2/COVID-19) will benefit and need this study/trial urgently?

 - Priority: Does the study compete with an already open study?

 - Enrollment: What is the projected enrollment in the first 3 months?
 6 months?

 - Staffing: How will the research team be organized/infrastructural supported to achieve enrollment in the study?

 - Risk: How will you prevent face-to-face contact and minimize risk during SARS-CoV-2/COVID-19 pandemic?
 How will you perform screening of potential research patients?

-Appeals should be submitted to Lionel Lewis, Leigh Burgess, and Dean Madden and cc: Duane Compton.
-The appeal review will be performed by the VPR, VPRO, Medical Director CTO, Sue Reeves, and one designated Dartmouth-Hitchcock Clinical Chair.
+Appeals should be submitted to Lionel Lewis, Barbara Vance, and Dean Madden and cc: Duane Compton.
+The appeal review will be performed by the VPR, VPRO, Medical Director CTO, Sue Reeves, and one designated DHMC and Dartmouth Hitchcock Clinics Clinical Chair.
 Please note COVID RESEARCH MEMO APPEAL in your email subject line and understand that the extraordinary situation may require delays in the review of appeals.